knagalak/SwiftVerse/README.md

 >Second guessing like a
 >Polaroid of road
->Stay hey Just take
+>Stay hey!

->flames or paradise
+>Flames or paradise,
->Fade into view oh
+>fade into view oh
->I'm dancing on too
+>I'm dancing on them too